 San Francisco has long been inspiration for poets, filmmakers, artists, and musicians.
 There’s a lot to see in the City by the Bay, and one day isn’t much time to get it all in — but don’t worry!
-This guide has all the essentials for a perfect 24 hours in San Francisco.
+Our locally led tours of San Francisco can show you the sites if you’re short on time, or, if you’d rather do it your own way, this guide has all the essentials for a perfect 24 hours in San Francisco.

 Start out your day with a hearty breakfast in the Haight.
 Brunch and breakfast done right are among the many things that San Francisco prides itself on, and the Haight District in particular is one of the most popular breakfast and brunch spots in the city.
 You’ve got a lot of amazing restaurants to choose from here, but our faves are The Grind Cafe, a cute little neighbourhood spot with a creative menu and an awesome selection of coffee, and Pork Store Cafe, a diner-style breakfast.